Karen Kilcommon shares her personal story of being diagnosed with HER2 positive breast cancer after an earlier clear mammogram

 In December 2018 I was diagnosed with HER2 positive breast cancer following a referral to the breast clinic from my GP.
 Feelings of numbness, shock, and anger ran through me as only three months earlier I had received clear results from a mammogram.

 We left the hospital with a bundle of booklets and leaflets to read.
-We were speechless.
-We had two teenage children at home and no idea how to tell them or what to tell them.
-I had never been poorly.
-I felt well and looked well and could not understand how this could be happening to me.
-I felt guilty having to burden them with their mother being diagnosed with cancer.
+We were speechless, thinking about how to break this news to our two teenage children waiting for us at home.
+I had never even been poorly; I felt well and looked well and could not understand how this could be happening to me.
+I felt guilty having to burden my children with the news of their mother being diagnosed with cancer.
 We explained what we could to them even though we did not really understand it all ourselves.

-A treatment plan was put in place and by mid-January, I took a break from work and began chemotherapy which I had every three weeks for 18 weeks.
+A treatment plan was put in place and by mid-January, I took a break from work and began chemotherapy, which I had every three weeks for 18 weeks.
 I had signed the consent forms and listened to the oncologist but vaguely remembered what the side effects were.
 I just knew I had to get through it.
-My biggest fear of chemo was losing my long dark hair.
-That was all I had really heard of in the past, people losing their hair but looking back now it didn’t matter.
-I focussed on my diet, knowing my immune system would be at an all-time low, but there were days I couldn’t eat anything.
+My biggest fear of chemo was losing my long, dark hair.
+That was all I had really heard of in the past, people losing their hair, but looking back now it didn’t matter.
+I focused on my diet, knowing my immune system would be at an all-time low, but there were days I couldn’t eat anything.

-In June I had a right mastectomy and after 5 days in hospital I was allowed home with drains attached, feeling weak and emotional.
+In June I had a right mastectomy, and after five days in hospital I was allowed home with drains attached, feeling weak and emotional.
 Even though the physical appearance didn’t really bother me I found it hard at times looking at myself.
 I felt stripped of everything I had ever had, I was a totally different person.
 Gone was the healthy glow, I looked tired and weak.
-However biopsies from my breast and lymph nodes were clear which was great news, I just had to now contend with the tumours in my liver.
-I was told I was fit, young and healthy enough to have a liver resection if needed but the tumours were small and had remained stable so surgery was not needed at that time.
+However, biopsies from my breast and lymph nodes were clear which was great news, I just had to now contend with the tumours in my liver.
+I was told I was fit, young and healthy enough to have a liver resection if needed, but the tumours were small and had remained stable so surgery was not needed at that time.

 15 rounds of radiotherapy followed in September which took its toll on me.
 My skin became very dry and burnt in places and was very tender to touch.
 I had to travel 30 miles a day, 5 days a week for three weeks and by the end of it I felt exhausted.
-My body needed time to mend.
-I needed to rest after 10 very tiring months of hospital appointments, scans and treatment.
-I felt physically and mentally drained.
-I hadn’t had time to let it sink in what had really happened and what I had been through.
+My body needed time to mend and I needed to rest after 10 very tiring months of hospital appointments, scans and treatment.
+I felt physically and mentally drained and hadn’t had time to absorb what had really happened and what I had been through.